-Dr Wei Liu is a Data Science Research Program Leader and a Lecturer at the Advanced Analytics Institute, Faculty of Engineering and IT, the University of Technology Sydney (UTS).
-Before joining UTS, he was a Machine Learning Researcher and Project Manager working in the transportation industry at National ICT Australia (NICTA).
+Dr Wei Liu is a Senior Lecturer and Data Science Research Leader at the School of Software and Advanced Analytics Institute in the University of Technology Sydney (UTS).
+Before joining UTS, he was a Machine Learning Researcher and Project Manager at the National ICT Australia (now Data61).
 He obtained his PhD degree in Data Mining Research from the University of Sydney (USYD).
 His research outputs are published in top-prestige journals and conferences.
 He has received 3 Best Paper Awards.

 Main Research Interests: